q-viper/q-viper.github.io/_posts/2022-10-16-basics-of-backtesting-in-python.md

 In first PPO strategy, we tested with AAPL and in second we tested with BABA.
 In BABA, we lost money but in AAPL we made some.

-There are many features and strategy to try on stock backtesting using Backtesting.py and those will be covered in next part.
+There are many features and stock backtesting strategy to try on stock backtesting using Backtesting.py and those will be covered in next part.
 Thank you :)